joevento/Nvidia-Isaac-Sim-Procedual-Forest-Generator/README.md

 ## Credits

-This project was developed by [Your Name] as part of [Project Name].
-Special thanks to [Contributor Name] for their contributions.
+This project was developed by Joel Ventola as part of research into virtual mobile robot testing conducted by Biomimetics and Intelligent Systems Group from the University of Oulu.

 ## License

-This project is licensed under the [License Name] License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).